microsoft/Unicoder/README.md

 ## Unicoder for generation tasks (pre-trained with xDAE)
 We share a 12-layer encoder and 12-layer decoder model which is pre-trained with 100 languages.

-The code can reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).
+The code can reproduce the experiments on 2 generation XGLUE tasks: News Title Generation(NTG) and Question Generation (QG).

 For more details, you can go to [generation README](./generation/README.md).

 ## Unicoder for generation tasks (pre-trained with xFNP)
 We share a 12-layer encoder and 12-layer decoder model which is pre-trained with 100 languages.

-The code can reproduce the experiments on 2 generation XGLUE tasks, News Title Generation(NTG) and Question Generation (QG).
+The code can reproduce the experiments on 2 generation XGLUE tasks: News Title Generation(NTG) and Question Generation (QG).

 For more details, you can go to [ProphetNet](https://github.com/microsoft/ProphetNet/tree/master/xProphetNet).